Kevin Angers

 Publications

-RoboCulture: A Robotic Platform for Automated Biological Experimentation
+RoboCulture: A Robotics Platform for Automated Biological Experimentation

-RoboCulture: A Robotic Platform for Automated Biological Experimentation
+RoboCulture: A Robotics Platform for Automated Biological Experimentation

 Kevin Angers, Kourosh Darvish, Naruki Yoshikawa, Sargol Okhovatian, Dawn Bannerman, Ilya Yakavets, Florian Shkurti, Milica Radisic, Alán Aspuru-Guzik

-PAPER / PROJECT PAGE (Coming Soon!)/ CODE (Coming Soon!) / POSTER
+PAPER / PROJECT PAGE / CODE / POSTER

 RoboCulture is a robotics platform enabling the automation of liquid handling-based biological experiments using a Franka Panda robot manipulator.
 Computer vision strategies are used to facilitate robust pipetting amidst small targets at unknown positions.